 - Bernd Wand's family band Fraktus II seems to be one to Amon Düül II.

-- Thorsten Bage wears a cap much like DJ Ötzi and produces similarly shallow music.
+- Thorsten Bage wears a cap much like DJ Ötzi and produces similarly shallow party music.

 - Sickly Neurotic Geek: Bernd Wand, even 25 years after Fraktus split up.

-- Suspiciously Similar Song: "Sonic Empire" by Westbam stole from "Supergau" by Fraktus, "Blue Monday" by New Order stole its famous bass drum line from "Affe sucht Liebe", and the Telekom jingle stole a line from "Bombenalarm", removed two notes, registered it at the GEMA as their own composition and made it their famous jingle, all without paying Fraktus a single penny.
+- Suspiciously Similar Song: Again, In-Universe.
+"Sonic Empire" by Westbam stole its chanting from "Supergau" by Fraktus, "Blue Monday" by New Order stole its famous bass drum line from "Affe sucht Liebe", and Thorsten Bage complains how the Telekom jingle stole a line from "Bombenalarm", removed two notes, registered it at the GEMA as their own composition and made it their famous jingle, all without paying Fraktus a single penny.
 Unfortunately, all these are far more well-known and popular than the Fraktus originals.
 In fact, Fraktus' songs are so obscure that it is way too easy and therefore too tempting to steal from them without anyone ever noticing.

 - Techno: Fraktus invented it as early as 1980, many followed.
 Thorsten Bage claims that Fraktus even invented four-to-the-floor.